Sol-Global/.github/profile/README.md

 # Welcome to **Sol** 🌞

 **Sol** believes in pushing the boundaries of what's possible through **imagination**, **technology**, and **innovation**.
-Our goal is to create technologies and solutions that shape the future, one spark of creativity at a time.
+Our goal is to create technologies and solutions that shape the future, one spark of imagination at a time.

 ---

 ## 🚀 **Our Mission**
-_To harness technology in a way that maximizes humanity's potential, from space exploration to health and beyond._
+_To harness technology, creativity, and imagination in a way that maximizes humanity's potential, from space exploration to health and beyond._

 We are driven by a passion for creating things that make the largest possible impact worldwide.
 We exist to challenge the traditional methods of education, leadership, and more.